 Edit function.php File

-Go to the last line of the codes you are seeing now.
+Scroll down to the very last line of the existing code.

 Codes in function.php File